Siem Reap – Phnom Penh (or vice versa), 5 Days – 4 Nights

 We depart before the break of dawn from Phnom Penh towards the small Angkor Ban village up the Mekong River.
 Wake up to the gentle cruise motion and get ready for breakfast in the dining room.

-By tuk tuk we explore the island with its workshops and learn how silk is processed from its source, provided by little silkworms, to a final top quality product made of original Cambodian silk.
+By Remork (Tuk Tuk), we explore the island with its workshops and learn how silk is processed from its source, provided by little silkworms, to a final top quality product made of original Cambodian silk.
+Follow cruise itinerary …

 The Tonle Sap (The Great Lake) is the flowing heart of Cambodia, giving love and life to millions of people.
 It has more fishes than any other lake in the world and is home to an incredible variety of birds, including rare – and endangered – feathered life.

-Our Heritage Line cruise comes to an end.
-We get ready to disembar and tak a local boat to the shore passing a vast floating community.
+The cruise comes to an end.
+We get ready to disembark and take a local boat to the shore passing a vast floating community.

 Around 09:00 o’clock, we disembark at the Siem Reap pier and bring you with a short transfer to the drop off point in the city center of Siem Reap.